rahmaaismail/Amazon-Web-Services-DeepRacer-Hackathon/README.md

 This project focuses on training an AWS DeepRacer model to navigate the re:Invent 2018 track using reinforcement learning.
 The model is designed to optimize speed, stability, and control, leveraging a custom reward function to achieve competitive lap times on the challenging track layout.

-Project Overview
+# Project Achievements
-AWS DeepRacer provides a fun and practical way to experiment with reinforcement learning (RL).
-This project uses RL principles to create a model that can autonomously drive a 1/18th-scale race car around the re:Invent 2018 track, optimizing for factors like lane positioning, speed, and turn handling.
+Out of 31 teams in the initial racing round, our model achieved an outstanding 4th place, showcasing its precision and performance.
+Advancing to the Top 10 round, we secured a strong 6th place overall, reflecting a balance between speed, stability, and strategic track handling.

-The re:Invent 2018 track has a series of straight sections and turns that require strategic control of speed and positioning.
-The reward function created here helps guide the DeepRacer car through the track efficiently, minimizing off-track penalties and maximizing progress.
+The track was the re:Invent 2018 features a mix of straight sections and challenging curves, requiring precise speed control and lane positioning.
+This project focused on strategic handling to maximize efficiency, using a custom reward function tailored to the track's unique layout.

-Reward Function
+# Reward Function
-The reward function is the core of this model's training strategy.
-This function rewards the car for staying close to the track center, controlling speed based on steering angle, and completing the track quickly.
-Here’s an outline of the key elements:
+The reward function is the core component that drives the model's learning.
+It assigns rewards or penalties based on various factors, guiding the car to improve its driving policy.
+Here's a breakdown of the logic:

-Reward Function Logic
-Centerline Reward: Rewards the car for staying close to the center of the track.
-This reduces the risk of going off-track, especially in turns.

-Speed and Steering Control: The function rewards the car for maintaining a higher speed on straight sections but moderates speed in sharp turns by factoring in the steering angle.
-This encourages controlled driving on turns while maximizing speed on straights.
+# Key Features
+Centerline Reward:

+Encourages the car to stay close to the track center to minimize off-track penalties and improve stability.
+Speed and Steering Control:

+Rewards higher speeds on straight sections while encouraging slower, controlled driving on sharp turns to prevent zig-zag behavior.
+Progressive Reward:

-Progressive Reward: Adds a bonus based on the car’s progress through the track, motivating the car to complete laps efficiently.
+Incentivizes the car to complete laps efficiently by rewarding progress through the track.
+Straight-Line Bonus:

-Straight-Line Bonus: Rewards minimal steering angle on straight sections, promoting smooth, stable driving on track sections that do not require turning.
+Rewards minimal steering angles on straight sections to promote smooth, stable driving.
+Curvature Adaptation:

+Adjusts rewards based on the track's curvature, guiding the car to optimize its speed and stability based on upcoming turns.
+Code Highlights: Reward Function
+The custom reward function is implemented in Python and incorporates various considerations to optimize performance.
+Below is a high-level outline of its logic:

+Staying on Track: Rewards for all wheels remaining on the track.
+Centerline Distance: Gradual rewards based on proximity to the centerline.
+Speed Management:
+High speed on straight sections.
+Reduced speed on curves to maintain control.
+Steering Angle Penalties: Avoids excessive steering to prevent zig-zag behavior.
+Curvature Awareness: Adjusts driving behavior dynamically based on track curvature and direction.